kyma-project/kyma/docs/04-operation-guides/security/sec-06-access-expose-grafana.md

 ---
-title: Access and Expose Grafana and Jaeger
+title: Access and Expose Grafana
 ---

-> **NOTE:** Kyma has deprecated the following components and plans to remove them.
-You can replace them with a custom stack:
->  - To replace [deprecated](https://kyma-project.io/blog/jaeger-deprecation) Jaeger, take a look at [Install custom Jaeger in Kyma](https://github.com/kyma-project/examples/tree/main/jaeger).
 >  - To replace [deprecated](https://kyma-project.io/blog/2022/12/9/monitoring-deprecation) Prometheus and Grafana, take a look at [Install a custom kube-prometheus-stack in Kyma](https://github.com/kyma-project/examples/tree/main/prometheus).

-By default, Kyma does not expose Grafana and Jaeger.
+By default, Kyma does not expose Grafana.
 However, you can still access them using port forwarding.
-If you want to expose Grafana and Jaeger securely, use an identity provider of your choice.
+If you want to expose Grafana, use an identity provider of your choice.

 ![Access services flow](./assets/obsv-access-services.svg)